 The festive maze, and indeed the whole of Santa Land where the attraction is based, is suitable for wheelchair users – the paths are flat or ramped.
 Plus, there’s disabled parking nearby.

 Sing Christmas carols at Glasgow’s Royal Concert Hall

-The venue’s north entrance on Killermont Street is suitable for wheelchair users; lifts travel to all floors, and there are disabled toilet facilities too.
-A Sennheiser infrared assisted audio system is in use for those with hearing difficulties too.
+The venue’s north entrance on Killermont Street is suitable for wheelchair users; lifts provide access to all floors, and there are disabled toilets too.
+An assisted hearing system specially designed for large concert venues is available for those with hearing difficulties.

 Discover the magical grounds of Powis Castle

-The manicured grounds of National Trust gem Powis Castle are a delight year round – but they have an added charm in winter.
-The elegant terraces and formal gardens are laced with lights and the trees are strung with baubles.
-The castle’s grand state rooms are also bedecked for the season and there’s even a carol concert in the ballroom on 11th December.
-If you’ve little ones in tow, it’s worth booking a breakfast with Santa: feast on a full English in the Courtyard Restaurant, before joining Father Christmas in the bookshop to hear a festive tale.
+The manicured grounds of National Trust gem Powis Castle are a delight year-round – but they have an added charm in winter.
+The elegant terraces and formal gardens are laced with lights, and the trees are strung with baubles.
+The castle’s grand state rooms are also bedecked for the season.
+If you’ve little ones in tow, it’s worth booking breakfast with Santa: feast on a full English in the Courtyard Restaurant, before joining Father Christmas in the bookshop to hear a festive tale.

-A wheelchair-friendly route around the grounds is detailed in your free welcome guide, and there are also sensory tours of the site available.
-There’s step-free access to the castle’s lower floors, the shop and the restaurant, and carers are granted free admission.
+A step-free route around the grounds is listed in your free welcome booklet, and sensory tours are available if booked in advance.
+Please note that there’s no step-free access to the castle’s lower floors, the shop or the restaurant.

 Rough Guides would like to thank the following individuals, companies and picture libraries for their kind permission to reproduce their photographs (in order of appearance on the web page):

 - Frankfurt Christmas Market, Birmingham: © EddieCloud/Shutterstock